-Social work is a noble profession that entails helping people from all walks of life.
+Social work is a noble profession that promotes social welfare and entails helping people from all walks of life.
 It is a practice-based profession that teaches students to meet people’s basic needs and improve their social functioning, leading to optimal health and overall well-being.
+There are different types of social work careers, including:

 Social work is an umbrella term that includes many specialties within it.
 These include: